thingsboard/thingsboard.github.io/_includes/docs/user-guide/widgets.md

 - **Show cumulative values in stacking mode**.
 While stacking mode is on, you can check the box "Cumulative values" to enable your chart to display sum of all entity values.

-- **Tooltip value format function, f(value, latestData)** is used when you want to manually customize the tooltip.
+**Tooltip value format function, f(value, latestData)** is used when you want to manually customize the tooltip.

-You can customize the values that will be displayed in the tooltip via [Settings](/docs/{{docsPrefix}}user-guide/dashboards/#5-other-settings) or
-[Advanced Data key configuration](/docs/{{docsPrefix}}user-guide/ui/advanced-data-key-configuration/#2-charts).
+You can customize the values that will be displayed in the tooltip via tooltip settings or [Advanced Data key configuration](/docs/{{docsPrefix}}user-guide/ui/advanced-data-key-configuration/#2-charts).
 Tooltip configuration via Settings is basic and applied to all entities at the same time.
 When configured in the Advanced Data key configuration, it is applied only to the specific time series data, and the basic tooltip function will be overwritten by this configuration.